 Since 1900, the National Audubon Society has operated a citizen science program aimed at counting all birds within a 15-mile diameter circle found on a pre-selected day within two weeks of Christmas Day.
 This is the Christmas Bird Count, and it remains one of the primary sources of information on populations of wild birds in North America.

 The Payne County Audubon Society sponsors two local CBCs.
 The Stillwater CBC was founded in 1947 by Fred and Marguerite Baumgartner.
-In 1990, under the leadership of John Couch, we added the Sooner Lake CBC.
-In 2021, the National Audubon Society will conduct 122nd annual Christmas Bird Counts; for the PCAS this will be the 74th Stillwater CBC and the 31st Sooner Lake CBC.
+In 1990, under the leadership of the late John Couch, we added the Sooner Lake CBC, since renamed as the John Couch Sooner Lake CBC.
+In 2023, the National Audubon Society will conduct the 124th annual Christmas Bird Counts; for the PCAS this will be the 76th Stillwater CBC and the 33rd John Couch Sooner Lake CBC.